denchrisonah-spec/Learnable-Task-10/README.md

 ts-node todolists.ts
 ```

-Alternatively, you can compile it to JavaScript and then run it using Node.js:
+Or you can compile it to JavaScript and then run it using Node.js:

 ```bash
 tsc todolists.ts